PoornimaSubbrayan/PoornimaSubbarayan-DHCW/README.md

 # PoornimaSubbarayan-DHCW Test Automation Framework

 ## Overview
-This project is a web test automation framework built with Java, Maven, Cucumber (BDD), JUnit, and Allure for reporting.
+This project is a web test automation framework built with Selenium, sJava, Maven, Cucumber (BDD), JUnit, and Allure for reporting.
 It is designed for scalable, maintainable, and efficient automated testing of web applications.

 ---